 Research results

-CD patients had higher prevalence of food sIgG compared to UC patients.
-CD patients were more sensitive to tomato, corn, rice, soybean, wheat and codfish, while UC patients was more sensitive to tomato, corn and rice.
-Significantly higher levels of total food-specific IgG were detected in IBD patients treated with anti-TNFα therapy compared to patients receiving steroids and immunosuppressants.
+CD patients had a higher prevalence of food-specific IgG compared to UC patients.
+CD patients were more sensitive to tomato, corn, rice, soybean, wheat and codfish, while UC patients were more sensitive to tomato, corn and rice.
+Significantly higher levels of total food-specific IgG were detected in IBD patients treated with anti-TNFα therapy compared to patients receiving steroids or immunosuppressants.
 A decrease in food-specific IgG levels was detected in IBD patients after receiving anti-TNFα therapy.
 Smokers and CD patients were prone to developing serum food-specific IgG antibodies.

 Research conclusions